AndreCastilhoFilho/ai-code-review-assistant/README.md

 ## Introduction

 **AI Code Review Bot** is an AI-powered tool designed to analyze GitHub pull requests and provide insightful feedback on code quality, best practices, and potential issues.
-By leveraging OpenAI's GPT-4o model, the bot generates suggestions that help developers improve their code efficiently.
+The bot utilizes multiple AI models, including **OpenAI's GPT-4o** and **Hugging Face's Mistral model**, to generate meaningful suggestions that help developers improve their code efficiently.

 ## Features